Cybersecurity and the risks of not implementing it on your website.

 Limiting your company’s exposure to cyber-attacks starts from the ground up.
 First, as mentioned above: education, education, education.
 It is every employee’s responsibility to look out for and be skeptical of things that don’t pass the smell test.

 Periodic meetings discussing the different types of attacks, sharing relevant items in the news, and having an open-door policy for reporting unusual activity will help employees identify possible threats.

 Be open with your employees about attacks that happen – explaining the how and what of the event and then steps taken to remedy the situation.
-In addition, communicate what will be done to prevent similar problems in the future.
+Also, communicate how to prevent similar problems in the future.

-Always invite feedback from your employees regarding security policies and clearly document steps for reporting an incident.
+Always invite feedback from your employees about security policies and document steps for reporting an incident.
 It’s important not to discourage employees from raising concerns, even if they turn out to be false alarms.